Funding your account

 Fill your Emergency Savings to a target amount first

-Split a percentage between Tax-Free Savings and Investment accounts
+Split a percentage between Tax-Free Savings, Investment accounts, and your Retirement Annuity

 Send a fixed amount to a Savings Pot